-Victoria and Barnaby began their walk into the woods.
-She held Barnaby’s hand with her left and in her right hand she clutched the daffodils he had given her.
+Victoria and Levi began their walk into the woods.
+She held Levi’s hand with her left and in her right hand she clutched the daffodils he had given her.
 She barely stood above his waist but for the first time in over two hundred years, she feared nothing.
-She had a renewed sense of hope holding Barnaby’s hand and looked forward to spending time with someone whom she believed God had sent to protect her.
+She had a renewed sense of hope holding Levi’s hand and looked forward to spending time with someone whom she believed God had sent to protect her.

-Barnaby had no idea where the beginning started but he knew it must begin in the woods.
+Levi had no idea where the beginning started but he knew it must begin in the woods.
 He held a stick out in front of him to knock down the webs and walked in the direction of the beach.
-The woods frightened him and the beach wore him down but he wanted to help Victoria more than he could recall wanting to help anyone so yet again, he made his way back through.
-Barnaby was very unsure of himself and if God had told him to help Victoria, then he would meander around all night confident the answer would present itself, but he had no vision.
+The woods frightened him and the beach exhausted him but he wanted to help Victoria more than he recalled wanting to help anyone so yet again, he journeyed through.
+Levi had no confidence.
+If God had told him to help Victoria, then he would meander around all night confident the answer would present itself, but he had no vision.
 He had no assurances he could help her in the least and he felt sick when he thought about leaving her behind.

-Victoria however appeared to have all the faith in the world as she swung Barnaby’s hand and hummed the same tune she had earlier when Barnaby watched her sit on her log near the woods.
+Victoria however appeared to have all the faith in the world as she swung Levi’s hand and hummed the same tune she had earlier when Levi watched her sit on her log near the woods.

 “Do you pray?” she asked.

-“I think our footsteps are louder than our voices,” she whispered back.
+“I think our footsteps are louder than our voices,” she whispered.

 “No, but my mother prayed a lot.
 She prayed for my dad all the time.
 She was scared for him.”